Wondering where to find the best vegan restaurants in Budapest? We've got you covered with all of the best vegan food!

-With century-old thermal baths, hearty bean goulash, and an excess of vegan cheese everywhere you look, the Hungarian capital does not disappoint.
-In fact, during our one month stay in Budapest, we probably ate more vegan cheese than we have ever laid our eyes on!
+With century-old thermal baths, hearty bean goulash, and an excess of vegan cheese everywhere you look, being vegan in Budapest does not disappoint.
+In fact, during our one month stay in the Hungarian capital, we probably ate more vegan cheese than we have ever laid our eyes on!

 With a month stay planned for Budapest, we hit the streets and dived into all the greasy food and burgers the city has to offer.
-Let’s get right to it, here’s a rundown of all the best vegan restaurants in Budapest!
+Let’s get right to it, here’s a rundown of all the best vegan Budapest restaurants!

 The menu at Vegan Love is quite small but there is something here for everyone.
 The Mexican burger comes slobbered in guacamole, the onion hot dog is hidden under a thick layer of roasted onion and tartar sauce, and they recently added a chickpea burger covered with blue cheese that we, unfortunately, didn't get the chance to try.

 The first time we visited Vegan Love we noticed everyone was eating their burgers with a knife and fork and we couldn't understand why.
 We've never witnessed such peculiar behavior - burgers are supposed to be eaten with your hands, that's just how it is!
 But as soon as we received our own burgers we got it.
 The burgers are physically impossible to eat only using hands, both size and sauce wise.

 All in all, the options at Vegan Love are mouth-watering.
 It's a place that can be appreciated by both vegans and non-vegans in Budapest.
 Do yourself a favor and stop by for a messy but delicious eating experience.

 Price Range: 1490 - 1690 HUF ($5.6 - $6.4) for a burger or hot dog without fries.